iiradia/PackRanks/README.md

 <strong>1.</strong> Select <strong>Term</strong> that you are looking for a class in
 <strong>2.</strong> Search for <a target="_blank" href="https://oucc.dasa.ncsu.edu/general-education-program-gep/gep-course-lists-2/">GEP</a> or by course department
 <strong>3.
 GEP:</strong>
-    - Select GEP
+&emsp;- Select GEP
-    - Choose number of courses to view
+&emsp;- Choose number of courses to view
 <strong>4.
 Department:</strong>
-    - Search for or select department
+&emsp;- Search for or select department
-    - Enter course number range (or same number for a specific course)
+&emsp;- Enter course number range (or same number for a specific course)
-    - Choose number of courses to view
+&emsp;- Choose number of courses to view

 ### Table
 <p align="center">